DL 212

 I probed these questions in a publication in Hybrid Pedagogy which examined the challenges of serving as a public scholar in digital spaces.

 How much freedom of speech should educators have in public spaces?
+The tension between professional identity, institutional affiliation, and personal expression only intensifies as digital platforms collapse these contexts together.

 YouTube seems unwilling, or unable to moderate some of the troubling content on their network.